stedolan/counterexamples/src/runtime-misinformation.md

 When this is not done carefully, unsoundness results, in which a runtime tests identifies two types that are statically known to be distinct.
-This problem has occurred in Scala[^scala] (where the types checked in patterns did not always match the static ones), in Hack[^hhvm] (where information about generics was erased at runtime, so typecase returned `true` if asked whether a list of ints was a `List<string>`), and in Kotlin[^kotlin] (where inner classes share runtime information, even if they depend on generic parameters that may vary).
+This problem has occurred in Scala[^scala] (where the types checked in patterns did not always match the static ones) and some cases remain in Dotty[^dotty].
+The problem also occurs in Hack[^hhvm] (where information about generics was erased at runtime, so typecase returned `true` if asked whether a list of ints was a `List<string>`), and in Kotlin[^kotlin] (where inner classes share runtime information, even if they depend on generic parameters that may vary).

 Java has an issue similar to those in Hack and Kotlin, where `instanceof` checks ignore generic parameters, but avoids unsoundness